lcs7k/builder-tutorials/english.md

 ![image](./BuilderImages/form.png)

-And now click the _New_ button, it will automatically open a new tab in your browser.
+And now click on the _Form_ button, which is marked in red in the image above, will automatically open a new tab in your browser.

 <img src="https://user-images.githubusercontent.com/81401104/114773410-694eac80-9d45-11eb-9582-bb667046a328.png">

-On that new page, in the "Form Title" field write the title of your form (can be "FormTest").
+On this new page, in the "Form Title" field write the title of your form (it can be "FormTest").
 ![image](https://user-images.githubusercontent.com/81401104/120087290-f57e1e80-c0bc-11eb-96d1-919007483897.png)

 Click the _"Save"_ button that is at the foot of the page.